jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-you can see, some of the threads are looser than others, indicating a wider confidence interval and a smaller sample size.Figure 81\.
-Example spaghetti chartThe dot plot is another returning champion, and the trick to understanding this chart is to remember that the dots represent
+you can see, some of the threads are looser than others, indicating a wider confidence interval and a smaller sample size.
+The dot plot is another returning champion, and the trick to understanding this chart is to remember that the dots represent